The Set-Cover game and nonmeasurable unions: Polishable and -winning families

 It would be interesting to find examples of non-metrizable spaces $X$ whose algebra of Borel subsets is $\{\emptyset\}$-winning.
 One of possible candidates are fragmentable compact spaces.

-Let us recall \cite[5.0.1]{Fab} that a compact Hausdorff space $X$ is {\em fragmentable} if there exists a metric $\rho$ on $X$ such that for every $\e>0$, every non-empty subset $A\subseteq X$ contains a nonempty relatively open subset of $\rho$-diameter $<\e$.
+Let us recall \cite[5.0.1]{Fab} that a compact Hausdorff space $X$ is {\em fragmentable} if there exists a metric $\rho$ on $X$ such that for every $\e>0$, every nonempty subset $A\subseteq X$ contains a nonempty relatively open subset of $\rho$-diameter $<\e$.

-\begin{problem} Let $X$ be a fragmentable compact Hausdorff space.
-Is the family of Borel subsets of $X$ $\{\emptyset\}$-winning? \end{problem}
+\begin{problem} Let $X$ be a fragmentable compact Hausdorff space and $\I=\{\emptyset\}$.
+Is the family of Borel subsets of $X$ $\I$-winning? \end{problem}